jeenchun/Python-Project/README.md

 # Thesaurus
-Private rep for first coding step
+Private rep for the first coding step

-Hi All
+Hi All,

 Welcome to the Construction Site of the Pythopaths.
 Here we will develop our project for the HSOG, Intro to Python Class.